LandRegistry/govuk-frontend-flask/README.md

 ### Cache busting

-Merged and compressed assets are browser cache busted on update by modifying their URL with their MD5 hash using [Flask Assets](https://flask-assets.readthedocs.io/en/latest/) and [Webassets](https://webassets.readthedocs.io/en/latest/).
+Merged and minified assets are browser cache busted on update by modifying the filename with their MD5 hash using [Flask Assets](https://flask-assets.readthedocs.io/en/latest/) and [Webassets](https://webassets.readthedocs.io/en/latest/).
 The MD5 hash is appended to the file name, for example `custom-d41d8cd9.css` instead of a query string, to support certain older browsers and proxies that ignore the querystring in their caching behaviour.

 ### Forms generation and validation